martin-coder/huffmyfile/README.md

 # huffmyfile
-A CLI compression tool using Huffman Coding written in Golang
+A CLI compression tool using Huffman Coding written in Golang.

 Currently a Work In Progress